top of page

 2. Practices to access the Higher Mind

-The Ego is not an enemy, it is a limited form of consciousness resulting from the accumulation of thoughts, emotions and experiences originated in the past and in external conditioning.
+The Ego is not an enemy; it is a limited form of consciousness resulting from the accumulation of thoughts, emotions, and experiences originating in the past and in external conditioning.

-There are many causes for the creation of a negative Ego, and here we want to recognize it by observing its symptoms, how it behaves and reacts.
+There are many causes for the development of the negative Ego, and here we aim to recognise it by observing its symptoms, behaviour, and reactions.

 The Ego is at play when we observe patterns of: